 By dean

-Typical family in a town, our dreams with the top rolled down.
+family in a typical town, Chasing our with the top rolled down.
 Drive to the supermarket, up and down the aisles, past cereal boxes for miles and miles and miles.

-Stand in at the register, looking through the magazines, At julia roberts and all beauty queens, And ufo's in the usa and of bigfoot, madonna and elvis and jfk.
+Stand in line at the register, looking the magazines, At julia roberts and all them queens, And ufo's in the usa and sightings of bigfoot, madonna and and jfk.

 I know not alone. it's the same old story.
 This we call our home. it's a typical town. and we're a typical family.